Shape-centered Representation Learning for Visible-Infrared Person Re-identification: Proposed Method

-In the second stage, we employed the output feature $\tilde{\bm f}^{fuse}_{i}$ of the attention of the first stage as a query to emphasize the appearance features directly and indirectly related to the body shape in $\bm V$ as follows:
+In the second stage, we employed the output feature $\tilde{\bm F}^{fuse}_{i}$ of the first stage attention as a query to emphasize the appearance features directly and indirectly related to the body shape in $\bm F_{i}$ as follows:

-Similar to the baseline method, we also utilized a combination of CE loss and WRT loss to jointly constrain appearance features $GeM(\tilde{\bm f}_{i})$ that are closely linked to shape.
-This constraint serves to enhance their identity discrimination and modality invariance.
-As follows: